sherine-k/okd.io/docs/guides/upi-sno.md

 User provisioned infrastructure **(UPI)** of OKD 4.x Single Node cluster on bare metal or virtual machines

 **N.B.** Installer provisioned infrastructure **(IPI)** - this is the preferred method as it is much simpler,
-it automatically provisions and maintains the install for you, however it  is target towards cloud and onprem
+it automatically provisions and maintains the install for you, however it is targeted towards cloud and onprem services
 i.e aws, gcp, azure, also for openstack, IBM, and vSphere.

 If your install falls in these supported options then use IPI, if not this means that you will more than likely have to fallback on the UPI install method.